When BMW Anti-lock Braking System (ABS) module or pump fail, you will notice at least one of the following symptoms:

 Look at the translucent reservoir and identify the Max and Min marks.
 If the level is below the LOW mark, you need to add brake fluid.
 Always use the recommended BMW brake fluid.

-If you are getting an error message Brake Fluid Level Low, the brake fluid level sensor may be defective or disconnected.
+If you get an error message Brake Fluid Level Low, the brake fluid level sensor may be defective or disconnected.

 Steering Angle Sensor